-This sunscreen uses so-called "chemical", or organic UV filters (organic simply means that their molecules contain atoms of carbon).
-These filters typically give good sun protection and rarely leave a white cast, but they can be irritating for sensitive skin.
-Here are the exact UV filters in this sunscreen: tinosorb s 0.70% - 1.05%, avobenzone 3.10% - 3.80%, octisalate 4.40% - 5.40%, octocrylene 2.50% - 3.00%, ensulizole 0.65% - 1.00% and tinosrob a2b 1.20% - 1.50%.
+This is a so-called "chemical" sunscreen.
+It means that it uses organic UV filters.
+They typically offer good sun protection and rarely leave a white cast, but they can be irritating for some people with sensitive skin.
+Here are the exact UV filters in this sunscreen: tinosorb s 0.70% - 1.05%, avobenzone 3.10% - 3.80%, octisalate 4.40% - 5.40%, octocrylene 2.50% - 3.00% and tinosrob a2b 1.20% - 1.50%.

 There are quite a few common irritants in this product, including ingredients without particular skin benefits.
 We would not recommend it for sensitive skin.
 We assess the overall irritancy of this moisturizer to be high.
 For a detailed overview of all potential irritants: click here